LekoArts/figma-plugin-svelte-example/README.md

 If you want to use this example as a template for your own project, you can remove `src/Input.svelte` and `manifest.json`.
 Clear the contents of `src/App.svelte` and `src/code.ts`.

 Go to a Figma project and right-click on the canvas to get the context menu.
 Go to Plugins => Development => New Plugin... .
 Then choose either the Design + Figjam or Design category.
 Then give it a name and choose the Empty preset.
 Save the `manifest.json` in the directory of this template.
+Change the `main` entry to `dist/code.js` and the `ui` entry to `dist/ui.html`.

 Then, you can start the development server with: